Yppenplatz and Brunnenmarkt

 A colourful, newly fashionable district is springing up around Brunnenmarkt, a little further from the city centre, in Ottakring (16th district).
 The market exudes South European flair.
 Numerous artists have set up shop in the surrounding area, making Brunnenmarkt and nearby Yppenmarkt one of the most electric neighbourhoods in the city today.
 Some of Vienna's most exciting restaurants have opened around Yppenplatz.
 Crunchy vegetables, fresh fish, exotic spices and fair prices, combined with the multicultural activities on the Yppen Market ensure a creatively relaxed atmosphere.

+The Ottakringer Brewery is represented by a gastronomic outlet called Yppenplatz 4.
+In addition to craft beer from the Brauwerk - the creative brewery of Ottakringer - there are also hand-made organic sausages from the brewery's own sausage manufactory.
 At La Salvia, the focus is on delicacies from Trieste and Istria, be they pasta, sausage or wine.
 Inside this market stand are a few seats - in the summer a sidewalk café is added.
-Also housed in a former market stand is the Einraum, where a mix of Asian and European trend cuisine is offered and over a thousand origami cranes whirr on the ceiling.

 A classic is the Restaurant Kent, whose traditional Turkish fare and large garden attracts not only card-playing Turks but also the young “in-crowd”.
 One of the most remarkable pavilions at Yppenmarkt is Staud’s delicatessen where Johanna Staud has been selling jams and pickled vegetables since 1947.
 Her son Hans has sensitively revamped the Staud brand, making it synonymous with quality preserves.

 Café C.I.
 Club InternationalPayergasse 14, 1160 Wien

 - Mo - Sa, 08:00 - 02:00

 - Tu - Fr, 09:30 - 00:00